COMPONENTS OF AN IEP

 Using Iowa's Alternate Assessments

-An IEP team must determine if a student meets the criteria to be eligible to participate in Iowa’s Alternate Assessment (IAA) due to the pervasive nature of the student’s cognitive disability.
-If the IEP team determines the student will participate in IAA, the student will be assessed in all subject content areas.
-Students who participate in Iowa’s Alternate Assessments will not participate in the other statewide assessments.
+An IEP team must determine if a learner meets the criteria to be eligible to participate in Iowa’s Alternate Assessment (IAA) due to the pervasive nature of the student’s cognitive disability.
+If the IEP team determines the learner will participate in IAA, the learner will be assessed in all subject content areas.
+Learners who participate in Iowa’s Alternate Assessments will not participate in the other statewide assessments.
 Any special education teacher administering Iowa’s Alternate Assessments must receive the appropriate training and have appropriate certification.

 For additional information please refer to Iowa's Participation Guidelines and the Iowa Department of Education Alternate Assessment webpage, which includes information on IAA for the 2020-2021 school year.